object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

     (PoP_venv) $ ipython

-This will result in output simiar to the following:
+This will result in output similar to the following:

 .. code-block:: ipython3